-LEAN thinking and Six Sigma have been utilized by manufacturing industries to decrease cost and improve quality and productivity by reducing variation and production defects [1].
-Because of the dramatic successes in manufacturing, there is rising interest among companies in the pharmaceutical industry, which chooses to implement LEAN in order to accomplish such goals as decreased wait time to release product to the market, reduce production waste, and improve communication with end users and raize quality level both in the production and in testing laboratories.
+1) Faculty of Organization Sciences, University in Belgarde, Serbia Abstract: LEAN thinking and Six Sigma have been utilized by manufacturing industries to decrease cost and improve quality and productivity by reducing variation and production defects.
+Because of the dramatic successes in manufacturing, there is rising interest among companies in the pharmaceutical industry, which choose to implement LEAN in order to accomplish such goals as decreased wait time to release product to the market, reduce production waste, improve communication with end users and raize quality level both in the production and in testing laboratories.
 In this article, basics of LEAN and Six Sigma are presented and suggestion was given for application of their concepts in pharmaceutical industry together with harmonization with legal regulation represented by requirements Good Manufacturing Practice (cGMP), in order to work "smarter", more cost-effectively and avoid wasting time and other resources.

-Keywords: Lean concept, Six Sigma, cGMP, pharmaceutical industry
+Keywords: lean, six isgma, pharmaceutical industry

-1. CURRENT STATUS
+1. INTRODUCTION

-Process improvement initiatives have been in existence for quite some time and include Continuous Quality Improvement (CQI), Process Improvement (PI), Quality Assurance (QA), Quality Management (QM) and Re-engineering.
-In the mid-1900s, the term Six sigma was coined by a Motorola Engineer, Bill Smith, to describe a new quality control process that merged from the Total Quality Management (TQM) strategy and was very successful in improving profits.
+Process improvement initiatives have been in existence for quite some time and include Continuous Quality Improvement (CQI) (CQI - Continuous Quality Improvement, one of process improvement initiatives), Process Improvement (PI)(PI - Process Improvement, one of process improvement initiatives), Quality Assurance (QA)(QA - Quality assurance, one of process improvement initiatives), Management (QM)(QM - Quality management, one of process improvement initiatives) and Re-engineering (Reengineering, one of process improvement initiatives) In the mid-1900s, the term Six sigma was coined by a Motorola Engineer, Bill Smith, to describe a new quality control process that merged from the Total Quality Management (TQM)(TQM - Total Quality Management) strategy and was very successful in improving profits.

-Six Sigma is a methodology of continuous improvement aimed at reducing defects by using the model Define-Measure-Analyze-Improve-Control (DMAIC), which is further developed through the Design for Six Sigma, which is based on creating a robust design that meets customer requirements and Lean Six Sigma, which is based on the processes and ways to increase their efficiency [2].
+Six Sigma is a methodology of continuous improvement aimed at reducing defects by using the model Define-Measure-Analyze-Improve-Control (DMAIC)(DMAIC - Define - Measure - Analyse - Improve - Control), which is further developed through the Design for Six Sigma, which is based on creating a robust design that meets customer requirements and Lean Six Sigma, which is based on the processes and ways to increase their efficiency. (www.ngpharma.com , Design for Six Sigma and Lean Six Sigma for the Pharmaceutical and Medical Industries, Tania Pinilla, Six Sigma Master Black Belt, Motorola University)

-LEAN was founded by Taiichi Ohno in the 1950s and arose from the Toyota production System with key aspects including the never-ending quest for perfection, continuous search to eliminate waste and the recognition and importance of employee contributions [1].
+LEAN was founded by Taiichi Ohno in the 1950s and arose from the Toyota production System with key aspects including the never-ending quest for perfection, continuous search to eliminate waste and the recognition and importance of employee contributions.
 Lean and Six Sigma as methodologies can be used independently or together.
 Today, many companies in different industries, both large and small, adopt Six Sigma and Lean as a regular way to improve the efficiency of design, manufacturing, business processes and intellectual property while reducing costs.
 Both concepts can be successfully applied in the pharmaceutical and medical device industry, in order to resolve the issue of unnecessary costs that limit profitable innovation.
+11